chamber144/AMB-NET-TouchBar-Dashboard_and_Node_Tools/track_daily_apollo_rewards.md

 csvfile.close()
 ```
 At the top of the script adjust the username in the link according to your setup.
-Input you Apollo Node Adress(es) and activate needed slots below the Adresses with the active-variables
+Input your Apollo Node Adress(es) and activate needed slots below the Adresses with the active-variables.

-Be sure that in nano editor the very first text is "import request", otherwise the script will throw an error.
+Be sure that in nano editor the very first text really is "import requests", otherwise the script will throw an error.

 Exit nano and save the file with "control+X" confirming changes with "y".